aws-amplify/docs/docs/lib/storage/fragments/js/getting-started.md

 </amplify-callout>

-For information on Amazon S3 file access levels, please see [configure file access levels](~/lib/storage/configureaccess.md).
+For information on Amazon S3 file access levels, please see [file access levels](~/lib/storage/configureaccess.md).

 ## Using a Custom Plugin